sghall/resonance/README.md

 In Resonance, the types are:

-1. APPEAR ~= enter
+1. APPEAR ~= d3 enter
-2. UPDATE ~= update
+2. UPDATE ~= d3 update
-3. REMOVE ~= exit
+3. REMOVE ~= d3 exit

-Every time the data updates the NodeGroup updates its state and calls the appropriate method (if implemented) on your component:
+You receive the type but you will rarely use it directly.
+Every time the data updates the NodeGroup updates its state and calls the appropriate method (if implemented) on your component for you.
+It calls it in the context of your component so you have access to props, state, etc.

 1. onAppear
 2. onUpdate